-Here is the Top 10 list of content ideas to help improve organic visibility, incoming links and social engagement, and may also help maximize conversions on a website.
+Here is the Top 10 list of content ideas to help improve organic visibility, incoming links, and social engagement, and may also help maximize conversions on a website.

 If you have a decent amount of traffic to your website or a number of connections in one or more of your social networks such as LinkedIn or Twitter, you can run surveys and publish the results on your website along with your observations.

-Every two years, for example, SEOmoz compiles and publishes a SEO Industry Survey on their website.
+Every two years, for example, SEOmoz compiles and publishes an SEO Industry Survey on their website.
 Once it is published on their site, they announce that the results are available via their social networks, etc.

 2. Original Research

 Surveys could be considered original research, but now we’re talking about extensive primary research.
-Developing original research can be time consuming and expensive, often requiring the contracting of a research/marketing firm to generate.
+Developing original research can be time-consuming and expensive, often requiring the contracting of a research/marketing firm to generate.

 However, this type of research can be very valuable to your market.
-It’s the type of content that many people may share, bookmark, link to etc. This is especially true if you update the research periodically which helps to build up an audience over time.
+It’s the type of content that many people may share, bookmark, link to, etc. This is especially true if you update the research periodically which helps to build up an audience over time.

-Shop.org’s State of Retailing Online developed with Forrester Research, for example, has been published for 10 years and as they say it’s become the “definitive report on the growth, realities, and metrics of the business of retailing online”.
+Shop.org’s State of Retailing Online developed with Forrester Research, for example, has been published for 10 years, and as they say, it’s become the “definitive report on the growth, realities, and metrics of the business of retailing online”.

-As with surveys, you could publish your original research on your web site and state that it’s ok to reproduce the results if they include a link back to the original source.
+As with surveys, you could publish your original research on your website and state that it’s ok to reproduce the results if they include a link back to the original source.

 TIP: Sell Yourself

-I mentioned this in the last article, but I’ll repeat here.
+I mentioned this in the last article, but I’ll repeat it here.
 Many people who view content such as we’re been talking about will not be looking for the products or services you offer at that moment.
 Do the best job you can to unobtrusively let people know what you offer as they look at the content on your website.

 For example, use a webpage template that makes it easy for people to see what you what offer.
 You can also make people aware of products or services with messages in your page columns and perhaps a short overview about what you offer at the end of the page with links to products or services, etc.

 What questions are you often asked about your products or services?
 You might write articles that answer some of those questions as we talked about in the previous article, but also consider a FAQ section on your site.
-A Frequently Asked Questions section may help increase organic visibility and it should help you with customer service and make your web site more useful.
+A Frequently Asked Questions section may help increase organic visibility and it should help you with customer service and make your website more useful.

 If you have a fair number of questions and the answers will be fairly long, then look into developing a system where the questions are on one page and the question is repeated along with the answer on a separate page.
 This should help improve search results by focusing on each topic separately on a page and within the HTML page title.